mgcrea/benchmark-kaizoumark/_posts/2013-02-01-different-ways-of-arranging.md

         float: left;
     }

-However, as we saw before, the
+However, as we saw in the previous paragraph, the
 <a href='http://www.w3.org/TR/CSS21/visudet.html#Computing_widths_and_margins'>
     CSS 2.1 specification
 </a>specifies that floated elements have their width calculated